xtompie/dx/article.md

-# The Current Frontend is a Scam
+# The current frontend tech stack is a scam

 This is about JavaScript in the UI context, not CSS.

-## The Current Picture
+## The current situation

 It is 2024.
 We have fancy frameworks and build tools.